 A bitslice index is a specialized form of index that enables very fast evaluation of certain expressions, such as sums and range conditions.
-Bitslice indices are currently automatically used in certain InterSystems IRIS SQL queries.
-Future versions of InterSystems IRIS SQL will make further use of bitslice indices to optimize additional queries.
+See Bitslice Indexes in InterSystems SQL Optimization Guide for more information.

 On the Index Properties page, you can enter a list of one or more properties on which the index is based.
 For each property you can override the default collation function used to transform values stored in the index as well as any parameters for the collation function.